Estimated reading time: 6 minutes

 It takes a few moments to get going, but once we begin delving into the actual mystery we’re all set up and ready to go.
-At that moment, the pace of novel picks up quite a bit as the twists and turns just keep on coming, seldom giving us a moment of respite to digest the implications of what we’re discovering, much like the characters themselves.
+At that moment, the pace of Blueshift picks up quite a bit as the twists and turns just keep on coming, seldom giving us a moment of respite to digest the implications of what we’re discovering, much like the characters themselves.

 In turn, I felt tearing down this technological barrier between the reader and the characters made it much easier to get into the story and relate to the people in it.
 This even created a stage favourable for the exploration of philosophical and sociological concepts which transcend scientific progress.
 Those include the meaning of home and family, the purpose of life with nothing left to live for, our simultaneous fear and fascination with the unknown and possible dynamics between humanity’s last survivors, just to mention a few.

 The Final Verdict